jeff-dillon/faux-snow/README.md

 ## Feature Backlog
-- [X] colelct ski resort info in json file
+- [X] collect ski resort info in json file
 - [ ] write refresh() function to update the weather forecast for all resorts
 - [ ] write the forecasts() function to display the forecasts for all resorts
 - [ ] write the details(resort_id) function to display the details for a resort